A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2012) S. Gluzman , V. I. Yukalov , Self-similar continued root approximants. \emph{Physics Letters A} \textbf{377}, no. 1-2, 124--128.
-MR2998997.
 From the introduction: ``There exists a more general approach for extrapolating asymptotic series in powers of a small parameter, or a variable, to finite and even infinite values of such variables.
-This approach is based on the self-similar approximation theory $\ldots$ In the frame of this theory, we have developed the methods of extrapolating asymptotic series by using several types of self-similar approximants , such as optimized approximants , nested exponentials , nested roots, iterated roots, and factor approximants$\ldots$
+This approach is based on the self-similar approximation theory $\ldots$ In the frame of this theory, we have developed the methods of extrapolating asymptotic series by using several types of self-similar approximants , such as optimized approximants , nested exponentials , nested roots , iterated roots , and factor approximants$\ldots$

 ``In the present Letter, we advance a novel type of self-similar approximants that may be called \emph{self-similar continued radical approximants}, or, for short, \emph{self-similar continued radicals}.
 In a particular case, these continued radicals reduce to continued fractions $\ldots\,$and, respectively, to Pad\'{e} approximants {approximants!Pad\'{e}} {Pad\'{e} approximants}.
 But, generally, their form is different and not reduceable [sic] to continued fractions.
 The self-similar continued radicals could be transformed into expressions of the type of the numerical nested radicals$\ldots\,$, which, however, is not convenient for the extrapolation procedure applied to functions.